zhiburt/tabled/README.md

 ### Emoji

-The library support emojies out of the box but be aware that some of the terminals and editors may not render them as you would expect.
+The library support emojies out of the box (include `color` feature) but be aware that some of the terminals and editors may not render them as you would expect.

 Let's add emojies to an example from a [Usage](#Usage) section.